 Like the super nanny of dogs, one of the most well known tricks is to avoid making a fuss about your departure.This goes hand in hand with tiring your fluffy friend to before leaving because what could be more perfect than leaving your dog in the mood for an afternoon nap whilst you’re away!

-No one likes to be left with nothing to do, especially not our excitable companions, so for times when your dog just wants to keep playing be sure to leave them with fun toys or food puzzles to keep their mind occupied.
+No one likes to be left with nothing to do, so for times when your dog just wants to keep playing be sure to leave them with fun toys or food puzzles to keep their mind occupied.